 Marshall Field’s flagship store opened The Walnut Room, the first-ever department store restaurant in the late 1890s.
 Macy’s on State continues the tradition, which includes the famed chicken pot pies and elaborate holiday window displays.
 In addition, there's Santaland on the fifth floor and the Great Tree in The Walnut Room.
 Visitors may get into the holiday spirit here early November through early January.

-Nearby Restaurants & Bars: 312 Chicago, Atwood, Berghoff Restaurant, The Dearborn, Frontera Fresco, Italian Village Restaurants, Latinicity, Lockwood Restaurant, Petterino's, Potters, Raised, State And Lake Chicago Tavern, Staytion Market & BarContinue to 9 of 10 below.
+Nearby restaurants and bars include 312 Chicago, Atwood, Berghoff Restaurant, The Dearborn, Frontera Fresco, Italian Village Restaurants, Latinicity, Lockwood Restaurant, Petterino's, Potters, Raised, State And Lake Chicago Tavern, and Station Market & BarContinue to 9 of 10 below.

 09 of 10

-Nearby Restaurants & Bars: A complete guide to eating and drinking on the Magnificent Mile
+Nearby restaurants and bars can be located using this guide to eating and drinking on the Magnificent Mile.

 10 of 10